BillJr99/Ursinus-WebIDE/README.md

 ## Pyodide Modules

-In the markdown files for the modules you're creating, be sure to specify the <code>packages</code> field to load the packages that are necessary for the module.
+In the markdown files for the modules you're creating, be sure to specify the <code>packages</code> field nested under <code>info</code> to load the packages that are necessary for the module.
 For instance, for a module that creates a plot in matplotlib, you'd say

 <code>
 packages: "numpy,matplotlib"